getodacz/countriApi/README.md

 - A Postgres database container

 ## Bonus Task
-The application bonus task has been implemented with a rate limiter that limits the number of requests per second for unauthenticated users and authenticated users.
+The application bonus task has been implemented using a rate limiter library called **"Resilience4j"** that allows us to configure limits for the number of requests per second for unauthenticated users and authenticated users.

+**Resilience4j** is a lightweight fault tolerance library that provides a variety of fault tolerance and stability patterns to a REST api or web application.

-The rate limit is configured in the application-prod.yml file.
+The required rate limit is configured in the application-prod.yml file:
 ```
 For authenticated users rate limit = 20 requests per sec:
 resilience4j.ratelimiter.instances.nonAuthCountryDataRateLimiter.limitForPeriod=5